What You Need to Know About Selling a House in California

 Pricing to sell for the most money

-If you want to price your California house to sell for the most money, it might be a good idea to stage your home and paint both the exterior and interior of your house.
+If you want to price your California house to sell for the most money, stage the space and paint both the exterior and interior.

 Stage the home: Making an impression on the buyer is vital to a successful sale.
 “Make it presentable and worthy enough.
 When a buyer walks in, they don’t want to think about doing a lot of upkeep or maintenance,” Sandoval says.

-You can stage your home yourself, but another option is to pay to have your home staged.
+You can stage your home yourself, but another option is to pay to have your home staged professionally.
 Staging includes things like:

 Paint the home: Painting your house is an inexpensive improvement that you can make to your house.
 “It’s not that difficult to do that [paint].
 It adds flair to a home,” Sandoval says.
 Also, a nice neutral color helps buyers imagine their decorations and preferences on your clean walls.